kalki7/CaseSum/README.md

 # CaseSum
-An extraction based summarisation tool that accepts a Legal Case Document, and displays it's summary based on the topics chosen by the user
+An extraction based summarisation tool that accepts a Document, and displays it's summary based on the topics chosen by the user

 run project.py